macdonst/enhance-workshop-codemash/docs/module3.md

 * The process was not smooth
 * But they are ready for production
 * Better than JS Framework of the past

-???
-* We are not going to waste time with that history, but it is important because there is a lot of outdated or incorrect information about why they don’t work and you shouldn’t use them.
+* We are not going to spend time with that history, but it is important because there is a lot of outdated or incorrect information about why they don’t work and you shouldn’t use them.

 ---
 ## Web Component Definition

 * A set of platform APIs for the creation of custom, reusable HTML tags
 * Three primary specifications: